Also known as:

 Threat Summary:

 A BirdLife “restricted-range” species.
-The main threat is trapping for the wild bird trade; several thousand are taken annually.
+The main threat is trapping for the wild bird trade; several thousand were taken annually in the 1980s and early 90s.
+Legal trade ceased in 2003 but illegal exploitation continues.
 Tree harvesting in the area has become more intensive in the twenty-first century, with mainly large nesting trees being taken.

 Range: